Liverpool F.C.: Rivalries

 Liverpool players (in grey) during the 4–1 win against Manchester United at Old Trafford on 14 March 2009.

 Liverpool's longest-established rivalry is with fellow Liverpool team Everton, against whom they contest the Merseyside derby.
 The rivalry stems from Liverpool's formation and the dispute with Everton officials and the then owners of Anfield.
 The Merseyside derby is one of the few local derbies which do not enforce fan segregation, and hence has been known as the "friendly derby".
 Since the mid-1980s, the rivalry has intensified both on and off the field and, since the inception of the Premier League in 1992, the Merseyside derby has had more players sent off than any other Premier League game.
 It has been referred to as "the most ill-disciplined and explosive fixture in the Premier League".
 In terms of support within the city, the number of Liverpool fans outweighs Everton supporters by a ratio of 2:1.

 Liverpool's rivalry with Manchester United stems from the cities' competition in the Industrial Revolution of the 19th century.
 Connected by the world's first inter-city railway, by road Liverpool and Manchester are separated by approximately 30 miles (48 km) along the East Lancs Road.
 Ranked the two biggest clubs in England by France Football magazine, Liverpool and Manchester United are the most successful English teams in both domestic and international competitions, and both clubs have a global fanbase.
 Viewed as one of the biggest rivalries in world football, it is considered the most famous fixture in English football.
-The two clubs alternated as champions between 1964 and 1967, and Manchester United became the first English team to win the European Cup in 1968, followed by Liverpool's four European Cup victories.
+Both clubs tour internationally during pre-season, and in 2018 they faced each other in front of 101,000 in Michigan in the U.S. The two clubs alternated as champions between 1964 and 1967, and Manchester United became the first English team to win the European Cup in 1968, followed by Liverpool's four European Cup victories.
 Despite the 40 league titles and nine European Cups between them, the two rivals have rarely been successful at the same time – Liverpool's run of titles in the 1970s and 1980s coincided with Manchester United's 26-year title drought while United's success in the Premier League era coincided with Liverpool's 30-year title drought, with the two clubs having finished first and second in the league only five times.
 Such is the rivalry between the clubs that they rarely do transfer business with each other.
 The last player to be transferred between the two clubs was Phil Chisnall, who moved to Liverpool from Manchester United in 1964.